 \section{Summary}

-The range of mass accretion rate in GRBs is believed to be $(0.01\;\rm M_{\odot}\cdot s^{-1}, 10\;\rm M_{\odot}\cdot s^{-1})$.
+The range of mass accretion rate in GRBs is believed to be $0.01\;\rm M_{\odot}\cdot s^{-1} - 10\;\rm M_{\odot}\cdot s^{-1}$.
 In this paper, we only calculate the NAE under the accretion rate $\dot{M}\simeq 0.04\;\rm M_{\odot}\cdot s^{-1}$ through a case study: GRB 070110.
 In order to get a complete $\eta_{\nu\bar{\nu}}-\dot{m}-B_{\rm eff}$ correlation, more samples like GRB 070110 are required.
 On the observation, the internal plateaus are observed both in the afterglows of short and long GRBs.
-It is possible to achieve the above goal in the foreseeable future.
+It is possible to achieve this goal in the foreseeable future.
 In our case, $\eta_{\nu\bar{\nu}}> 1.2 \times 10^{-3}$ is two order of magnitude larger than that of BH central engine.
-The different accretion geometry between the NS-disk system and the BH-disk system is not enough to explain the higher NAE.
-Another effect, i.e. the large-scale magnetic field in the accretion disk will obviously improve the NAE, can supplement the deficiency of the former.
-We have verified previous studies through observation side.
+The different accretion geometry between the NS-disc system and the BH-disc system may be not enough to explain the high NAE of GRB 070110.
+Another effect that the large-scale magnetic field in the accretion disc will obviously improve the NAE can supplement the deficiency of the former.

-It is worth reminding that, usually, to power a jet through the BZ mechanism, there must be a strong large-scale magnetic field in the accretion disk.
-Therefore, our result indicates that BZ mechanism and neutrino annihilation process are both important under the hyper-accreting BH-disk system.
-The structure of the jet from this BH-disk system may be very different from that of the jet only launched by the BZ mechanism or only produced by the neutrino annihilation process.
-This structural difference may be very important for explaining some special GRBs, e.g. GRB 170817A (Abbott et al. 2017).
+It is worth reminding that, usually, to power a jet through the BZ mechanism, there must be a strong large-scale magnetic field in the accretion disc.
+Therefore, our result indicates that BZ mechanism and neutrino annihilation process are both important under the hyperaccreting BH-disc system.
+The structure of the jet from this BH-disc system may be very different from that of the jet only launched by the BZ mechanism or only produced by the neutrino annihilation process.
+This structural difference may be very important for explaining some special GRBs, e.g., GRB 170817A (Abbott et al. 2017).